 A normal full-term human placenta weighs two pounds, about one hundred times more than a preborn child aborted at eleven weeks.
 Placentas from cows, goats, sheep and, yes, humans are used in many cosmetics, but there is nothing illegal or immoral about this practice.
 Hospitals and slaughterhouses commonly sell bulk placentas to pharmaceutical companies and cosmetic companies, which then extract hormones and proteins from them for use in hair care products, which supposedly make hair stronger and shinier, and lotions, which are advertised as making skin smoother and suppler.1

 It is true that cell lines from babies aborted long ago are currently being used in certain vaccines in the United States.
-The use of these vaccines by doctors and patients is morally licit, since the production of the vaccines is based upon living cell lines, not babies aborted recently.
+The use of these vaccines by doctors and patients is morally licit, according to guidelines published by the Pontifical Academy for Life, since the production of the vaccines is based upon living cell lines, not babies aborted recently.
 We are therefore not cooperating directly in abortion, although we should exert pressure on the pharmaceutical corporations to make vaccines from other sources.

 But the situation regarding vaccines is different from that of cosmetics.
 Vaccines can be life-saving; cosmetics are not.
 Vaccines are used in the service of humanity; cosmetics serve only human vanity.
 Hence, we have an obligation to oppose the disgusting practice of using aborted fetal tissue in cosmetics.